Mikumikunisiteageru/Mikrubi.jl/docs/src/graphics.md

 ### Illustrating the shapefile and the raw layers

-Now the workflow is disassembled into steps, and we use functions implemented in `MikrubiGraphics` to check the outputs.
+Now the workflow is disassembled into steps, and we use functions implemented in `Graphics` to check the outputs.

 First of all, a shapefile is read into Julia.
 We can see clearly that the boundaries of counties of China plotted in black line.